MustafaRush731/Software-Development-Assessment/README.md

     - Making sure the middleware doesn’t interfere with how the server handles requests.
     - Capturing useful information like timestamps and headers for debugging.

-6. Database Interaction (CRUD Operations)
+Task 6.
+Database Interaction (CRUD Operations)

 How to test:
     - Make sure PostgreSQL is running and you’ve set up your .env file with the correct database credentials a blueprint is below.